varkenvarken/shellyhtcollector2/README.md

     s4[shellyht] --> w[webserver]
 ```
 ## Installation as a library

+You can of course build your own solution on top of the htcollector module but that takes a few steps.
+Installing the htcollector package from Pypi is simple enough but it also depends on the MariaDB connector.
-## Install mariadb connector for Python
+### Install mariadb connector for Python
 The `mariadb` python module is not pure Python and depends on `libmariadb`, so setup is less straight forward than you would hope:
 ``` bash
 wget https://downloads.mariadb.com/MariaDB/mariadb_repo_setup